 The conceptual underpinning of the FSD Network is the Making Markets Work for the Poor (M4P) approach.
 M4P builds on a detailed understanding of market systems and a clear vision of the future to address systemic constraints and bring about large-scale, sustainable change.
 The FSD Network Charter, jointly prepared and signed by all FSDs in 2019 recognises ‘the value of applying market systems thinking to identify the points of leverage leading to systemic change, which benefits the real economy and the households, especially the poor and vulnerable.
 In this process, we (FSDs) see our main role as facilitators, not direct providers of financial services.’

-The main object of the evaluation is the assessment of FSDT’s Strategic Plan of 2016-2020 – i.e. the activities, results and outcomes delivered by FSDT during that period of time.
+The main object of the evaluation was the assessment of FSDT’s Strategic Plan of 2016-2020 – i.e. the activities, results and outcomes delivered by FSDT during that period of time.

-The main purpose of this mid-term evaluation is to extract learnings from the 2016-2020 strategy period.
+The main purpose of this mid-term evaluation was to extract learnings from the 2016-2020 strategy period.
 These findings will inform decisions on how implementation may be adjusted and improved.
 This is of particular relevance given the 2020 - 2025 strategy period and new funding rounds.
-Intended users involve FSDT staff, donor partners, FSD network members, and other stakeholder groups.
+Intended users involved FSDT staff, donor partners, FSD network members, and other stakeholder groups.